 Establishing paternity in New York

 Unmarried persons with children sometimes need to establish the paternity of a child and New York law provides a vehicle for doing so.
 Paternity legally defines who a child’s father is.
-If a father’s name is not on the child’s birth certificate, a judgement of paternity by the courts can establish his rights and responsibilities with respect to the child.
-Fathers also then have rights to seek custody, visitation and child support for the child once paternity is established.
+If a father’s name is not on the child’s birth certificate, a judgment of paternity by the courts can establish his rights and responsibilities with respect to the child.
+Fathers also then have the right to seek custody, visitation, and child support for the child once paternity is established.

 An unmarried mother may also wish to establish that a particular man is the father of her child.
 By doing so, she may be able to access child support and medical insurance for the benefit of the child and share responsibility for parenting the child.
 Determining that a man is a child’s father allows the child access to potentially important paternal health history information that may be necessary for their well-being.